Fiona - Year 12 Student

 Frances Green has worked in education for over 25 years and has also been a member of the Board of Governors of a local Primary School for 10 years, being Vice Chair or Chair for 8 years.
 She holds an MSc from Aberystwyth University and wrote her dissertation on the Changing Status of Adolescent Females in Post War Society – as reflected in the pages of their comics and magazines.
 This looked closely at adolescence and youth culture and changing expectations among teenage girls and was also the starting point for investigating teenagers and self esteem.

-The first extreme, standing on my right is Emma and Jed.
+Standing on my right is Emma and on my left, Jed.
 Both are popular, like to socialise a lot and love sport.
 Both are intelligent but getting down to work is difficult.
 Emma likes to talk to friends in the evenings on social networking sites and rarely feels sleepy before midnight or 1 o’clock.
 Jed runs to a similar timetable but he likes playing games and chatting in the evening.
 Consequently when both struggle out of their respective beds in the morning they are grumpy and disorganised.
 No time for breakfast, they rush of to school but are late again which gets them into trouble.
 Not a good start to the day!
 They are both behind with their homework but just don’t know where to start, there’s just so much to do now.